Fast

 protein that come with your Big 'n Tasty with cheese dollar deal.

 Turning to Taco Bell...
-By now you must
+By now you must have seen

-asada bravado."
-Maybe it's just me, but the repeated use of the phrase CARNE
+bravado."
+Maybe it's just me, but the repeated use of the phrase CARNE ASADA

-us) used instead of ground beef in a taco... nuff said.
+instead of ground beef in a taco... nuff said.

 According to the Taco Bell website,